WELCOME TO WASHINGTON GROVE ELEMENTARY

 Washington Grove Elementary School was originally called the Oakmont School.
 It was built as a one-room Episcopal chapel and school by the Weaver family in 1885.
 The school remained unchanged until the 1920s when another room was added.
 That building was eventually torn down and a new building at our current location was built in 1956.
 The 1956 building was renovated in 1985, at which time a gym was added and the building was air conditioned.

-During the 2009-10 school year, we moved into yet another rendition of Washington Grove Elementary School.
+In 2009-10 we moved into yet another rendition of Washington Grove Elementary School.
 A two-story addition was added, a wing was demolished and rebuilt, and new administrative offices were created.
-In all, this latest project gave us an additional:
+At the completion of that massive project, we had room to spare!
+Over the past seven years, though, our school population has grown considerably and we find ourselves sharing spaces.
+Stop by and visit to see this ever-changing place of learning!

 Cluster Information